mlabs-haskell/DeNS/doc/Architecture.md

 **OUTPUTS:**

-- A UTxO, paid to the Records Validator, which contains the `DeNSKey` passed by the user
+- A UTxO, paid to the Records Validator, which contains the `RecordDatum` passed by the user

 **MINTS**: N/A